Call Today (512) 323-2333

 Understanding Religious Visas

 Religious visas, specifically the R-1 nonimmigrant visa, allow religious workers to enter and work in the United States temporarily.
 These visas serve individuals coming to perform religious duties for a recognized religious organization.
-The R-1 visa typically lasts up to 30 months, with the possibility of extending to a maximum of 5 years.
+The R-1 visa typically lasts up to 30 months, possibly extending to a maximum of 5 years.

 While the R-1 visa offers temporary status, many religious workers aspire to establish permanent roots in the United States.
 The good news is that the EB-4 visa category clearly provides a path from religious worker status to permanent residency.